Cascade and Parallel Convolutional Recurrent Neural Networks on EEG-based Intention Recognition for Brain Computer Interface: Conclusions

 \section{Conclusions}

-In this paper, we propose the use of spatio-temporal representations to enhance EEG-based intention recognition in a more practical scenario of cross-subject and multi-class, and develop two unified end-to-end trainable deep learning models for movement intention recognition.
-A large-scale dataset of 108 participants on five categories is used to evaluate the proposed models.
-The experimental results show that both the cascade and parallel architectures could achieve very competitive accuracy around 98.3\%, considerably superior to the state-of-the-art methods.
-Moreover, we build a set of baseline models to investigate the influence of both spatial and temporal information on brain intention recognition, and study the key variant architectures of the proposed frameworks.
-It is demonstrated that the performance improvement is largely due to the spatial and temporal information used in intention recognition process.
-Our model is also robust where sensor data is missing.
+In this paper, we propose the use of spatio-temporal representations to enhance EEG-based intention recognition in a more practical scenario of cross-subject and multi-class, and develop two unified end-to-end trainable deep learning models for both movement intention and instruction intention recognition.
+Experiments on both the public dataset and the real-world BCI dataset demonstrate the effectiveness and feasibility of our models over diverse human intentions and various EEG resolutions.
+The variants of the proposed models and the influence of the spatio-temporal information are also systematically investigated.
+This work makes an important developing step toward accurate human intention recognition for practical BCI system research.